ShareFacebook Twitter AddThis

 Sake tasting in the Swiss Alps

 Opened in late 2013, The Chedi Hotel has raised the bar of Alpine luxury in multiple ways, including gourmet.
-Located in the picturesque Swiss town of Andermatt, the hotel has a Japanese restaurant where the food and beverage manager is Arman Jafri, a sake sommelier who graduated from the SSA (Sake Sommelier Association) Tokyo.
-When sipping sake at 1447 meters, our advice is to try the whole course kaiseki menu accompanied by sake pairings chosen by Jafri.
+Located in the picturesque Swiss town of Andermatt, the hotel has a Japanese restaurant and when sipping sake at 1447 meters, our advice is to try the whole course kaiseki menu accompanied by sake pairings.

 Sushi making in Monte Carlo